SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    <- willSet
    <- didSet

-You can add property observers to any stored properties you define.
+You can add property observers in the following places:

+* Stored properties that you define
+* Stored properties that you inherit
+* Computed properties that you inherit

+For an inherited property,
-You can also add property observers to any inherited property, for either a stored or computed property, by overriding that property within a subclass.
+you add a property observer by overriding that property in a subclass.
-You don't need to define property observers for nonoverridden computed properties, because you can observe and respond to changes to their value in the computed property's setter.
+For a computed property that you define, use the property's setter to observe and respond to value changes, instead of trying to create an observer.
-Property overriding is described in :ref:`Inheritance_Overriding`.
+Overriding properties is described in :ref:`Inheritance_Overriding`.

 .. assertion:: lazyPropertiesCanHaveObservers